mdsauce/shelper/README.md

 # Sauce Help
 Rust CLI wrapper and library for the Sauce Labs public API.
-Obtain Job details for specific jobs, builds, and Virtual Desktop, iOS Simulator, & Android Emulator sessions.
+Obtain Job details for specific jobs, builds.
+A Job right now is: Virtual Desktop, iOS Simulator, & Android Emulator tests.

+## Installation
+Maybe use cargo?
+Unsure

+Right now best thing is:
+1. Git clone
+2. `cargo build --release`
+3. Find the .exe in `./target/release/shelper`

+## Usage
+`shelper -h` or `shelper --help`

+`shelper -j some_session_id -j some_session_id` or `shelper -j some_session_id some_session_id some_session_id` are both valid.

 ## Development
 `cargo doc --open`: compile and run the documentation